 There is no greater job in the world than to be a physician.
-Sure, some other jobs are great too, and sometimes a physician decides to branch-off onto another path.
+Sure, there are other great jobs, and sometimes a physician decides to branch off onto another path.
 Nevertheless, those facts do not detract from how fulfilling and well-paying a career in medicine can be.

-My assertion is two-fold: first, that all of us have a much wider range of opportunities practicing medicine than we may be aware of.
+My assertion is two-fold: first, all of us have a much wider range of opportunities than practicing medicine that we may be aware of.
 And second, many of us have not considered exactly what we’d like to get out of our professional lives.
 Sure, we all need to make money to pay our bills, save for retirement, put our kids through school, etc. But beyond that…what?

-Thus, our task in getting to a more fulfilling career is two-fold: first, learning the range of career possibilities that exist and may be right for us.
+Our task in getting to a more fulfilling career has two steps: first, learning the range of career possibilities that exist and may be right for us.
 I can help with this part directly by presenting different career models.
-(As an aside, if you have a unique and uniquely satisfying practice approach, please email me and I will share it with our many thousands of physician readers.
+(As an aside, if you have a unique and uniquely satisfying practice approach, please email me and I will share it with our physician readers.
 Thanks.)
 The second part is figuring out what we actually want out of our careers.
 This part involves identifying your passions, wants, desires, and beliefs about your best and highest use.
 I can help you with this second part too, by reminding you and guiding you in questioning yourself about your priorities.

 He felt confused.
 He most definitely did not want to stop being a doctor.
 He valued his work with patients very much and he also knew that he couldn’t easily, if at all, replace his income.
 But, on the other hand, he felt an incoherent sense of loss and regret and a feeling that something had to change.
 Somehow that other person’s ability to ride a bike to work inspired him.
 He too wanted to ride his bike to work.
 That act of commuting by bike seemed like a way to recapture the dreams of his youth, to have a daily routine that was fun and invigorating, and to develop his current life according to rules of his own making.